Adventure Swims

 Be sure to locate Beaver Lake trail and take what you need for a cool lake swim.

-Right now we want to provide you with some local knowledge and tips for self-guided adventure swims you can access from city roads.
+We want to provide you with some local knowledge and tips for self-guided adventure swims you can access from city roads.

 • All ocean swimming is potentially hazardous—please thoughtfully assess personal risk and don’t enroll in the Darwin award lottery.